Skilled Nursing in Bend, Oregon: Search Near You, How To Pay, Licensing, Local Resources, and Questions To Ask

 Long-term Care Insurance – MAYBE:

 Long term care insurance is a great way to pay for assisted living, and planning ahead is important when considering how to pay for senior housing and care.
-Nearly 75% of people over the age of 65 will require long-term care and services at some point.
-Buying into long-term care insurance when a person is in their 50s and 60s is the most common time to do so.
+Nearly 75% of people over the age of 65 will require long-term care services at some point, so naturally, buying into long-term care insurance when a person is in their 50s and 60s is the most common time to do so.

 - Long-term care insurance helps cover the costs of chronic medical conditions.